ericmjl/flu-gibson/README.md

     >PART_3
     >CAGCTTCGGCGCGATTACTCTACGAGCACGACGCAGCTGTCGCTGTCTGGTCTACGCTAGCGCTACGACTATCGATCAGCGTCGTACTGACGTGACGCGCATCGACGTTCGGACGTCGTCGTCGTACGACGTCTACGATGC

-The parts would be joined in the order `PART_1-->PART_2-->PART_3`.
+The parts will be joined in the order `PART_1-->PART_2-->PART_3`.

+To produce the CSV file that has all of the primers listed, from the command line, run `python compute_primers.py`.
 You will get a CSV file, named `all_primers.csv`, that will house the primers that you will need to order.